lithorus/opencue-setup/README.md

 ## Additional info ##

 The `docker-compose` command and `getSources.sh` script uses the `.env` file for version info and DB details

+# Tools #

+To build the virtualenv for the OpenCue tools run the `getTools.sh` inside the tools directory.
+This will create the `venv` directory with the OpenCue tools.

+This requires internet access (using `pip` and `curl`) and can be done on a different machine, although you might want to keep the same full path on remote and local machine.